captn-nick/MSFS-Mod-Selector/README.md

 This program is very early beta.
 USE AT YOUR OWN RISK!
 It is highly recommended that you create a backup of your mods (MSFS Community folder) before using this program.

+**Until V. 1.0 is reached, please expect breaking changes with each version jump!**

 ## Project roadmap
 All of this is subject to change.
 * V. 0.4: Support for additional mod types and aircraft-specific mod sub-categories.